skip to content

 What to keep off your plate to keep your T high.

-Your diet can also impact your T levels.
-According to a 2020 study, (1) men who followed a “Western” diet of red meat, fried foods, high fat, and processed snacks over a nine-year period experienced the most adverse impact on their testosterone and sperm count.
+According to a 2020 study, (1) men who followed a “Western” diet of red meat, fried foods, high fat, and processed snacks over nine years experienced the most adverse impact on their testosterone and sperm count.
 In fact, they registered sperm counts up to 42 million lower than those who followed a more prudent diet of fish, chicken, vegetables, fruit, and water.

 Specifically, what sustenance can be classified as food that lowers testosterone?
 We know of 11 that may send your T levels plunging.
 Swap them out for testosterone-boosting fare and your T levels will thank you.